 The last, and probably least controversial of the bunch, is preferred parking.
 Preferred parking is exactly what it sounds like.
 The difference is typically around $20-$25 MORE per day compared to the standard theme park parking.
 Standard parking for a regular car is $25 per day.
 Preferred parking is typically around $45-$50 per day, although that varies seasonally and by date.
 If you pay for preferred parking, you get a spot closer to the park entrance.
 That sounds pretty nice (and great for long days when the last thing you want to do is walk back to your car).
 The question remains, is it worth it?

-In Magic Kingdom, the parking lot is currently operating its parking tram.
-Parking trams have not, however, come back to the other parks’ parking lots just yet.
-They’re set to come back to Animal Kingdom on May 27th, and while dates haven’t been announced for their return in EPCOT and Hollywood Studios, they should be returning sometime in 2022.
+In Magic Kingdom, the parking lot is currently operating its parking tram. as is Disney’s Animal Kingdom.
+Parking trams have not yet returned to EPCOT or Disney’s Hollywood Studios, however, although they should be returning sometime in 2022.

 If you arrive at the park when it is first opening, you might find that preferred parking is not worth the additional cost.
 If you arrive early enough, you may end up in a parking spot that’s fairly close to the preferred parking spaces without having to pay extra.